Skip to main content

 BEYBLADE X EVOBATTLE was developed by 株式会社グルーブボックスジャパン.

-BEYBLADE X EVOBATTLE has received mostly positive reviews from players.
+BEYBLADE X EVOBATTLE has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its story.

-BEYBLADE X EVOBATTLE is a multiplayer game.
+BEYBLADE X EVOBATTLE is a single player game with multiplayer support.